 Family law: divorce advice and support

-In this time of financial crisis, it is even more important to be well-informed when contemplating divorce.
+It is a fact that it is important to be well-informed when contemplating divorce.

-Here we discuss when to obtain legal advice, find a recommended divorce solicitor, legal aid, children and mediation.
+Here we discuss when to obtain legal advice, find a recommended divorce solicitor, legal aid (now restrcited to a small minority of special cases), children and mediation.
 We also talk discuss the courts and documents.
-Collaborative law is introduced.
-This is a new approach in family law involving four-way meetings to reach agreement without going to court.
-International law is also part of this legal section.
+Collaborative law is introduced as an established alternative to the Court process.
+This involves four-way meetings with your individual lawyers to reach agreement.
+International law, a very complex area, is also part of this legal section and we have several experts in this specialist part of family law.

 If you can't find what you want, we are only an email away as we are always here to help.
 But please read through as many sections as you can, particularly the legal, financial and children ones.